mraible/mongock-docs/site/v5/testing/testing.md

 ## Integration test with Standalone Runner
-In this case it requires much less help to develop integration tests, as the Standalone runner provides more control over the the process.
+In this case it requires much less help to develop integration tests, as the Standalone runner provides more control over the process.

-The only things you need to ensure is that the same Mongock Runner instance is not executed multiple times and the connectionDriver is not reused.
+You just need to ensure that the same Mongock runner instance is not executed multiple times and the connectionDriver is not reused.
 The easiest way to achieve this is by re-creating the connectionDriver and re-building(and executing) the Mongock runner again in every test execution.
 This can be done by injecting the Mongock builder to your test class and override the connection driver.